UEFA Dream Soccer

-UEFA Dream Soccer is a football video game developed by Silicon Dreams and published by Sega for the Dreamcast in 2000.
+UEFA Dream Soccer is a football video game developed by Silicon Dreams Studio and published by Sega for the Dreamcast in 2000.

 Gameplay

 The game offers several game modes - Global Domination, Survival, Time Attack, Gender Challenge, Team Challenge, Versus and several leagues and tournaments - and features commentary from Alan Green and Barry Venison and pre-match introductions from Helen Chamberlain.
 Female players are included for all national teams and players can pit male players against female players in the Gender Challenge mode.

 Development

 The title was originally envisaged as another entry in the Sega Worldwide Soccer series but was renamed due to a publishing agreement between Sega and Infogrames, the latter of which having already published UEFA Striker for the Dreamcast.

 The developers claimed to have captured 20,000 motions during development and used 2,500 polygons per player.

-It was among the first video games to feature playable female teams, releasing just a month after Mia Hamm Soccer 64, which was also developed by Silicon Dreams and is regarded as the first.
+It was among the first video games to feature playable female teams, releasing just a month after Mia Hamm Soccer 64, which was also developed by Silicon Dreams Studio and is regarded as the first.